emilianobonassi/whitehacks-kit/README.md

 ## Usage

 Whitehacks are hard and should be execute by professionals.
-If you are unsure reach-out [ETHSecurity tg channel](https://t.me/ETHSecurity).
+If you are unsure reach-out the [Seal 911 Bot](https://t.me/seal_911_bot).
 Reach-out anyway.

 This repo offers a guide to prepare them.